Market Forces

 Employment growth in Dublin has remained steady, with the city's unemployment rate consistently below the national average.
 The concentration of high-paying jobs in sectors such as technology and finance supports strong rental pricing, particularly for modern, well-located properties.
 Additionally, Ireland's favorable corporate tax environment continues to attract foreign direct investment, driving demand for both short-term and long-term rental accommodation.

-The strength of the euro and Ireland's position within the European Union continue to make Dublin an attractive location for international businesses and workers.
-This international dimension adds stability to rental demand, as the city benefits from ongoing European and global economic integration.
+The strength of the euro and Ireland's position within the European Union continues to make Dublin an attractive location for international businesses and workers.
+This international population growth and the lack of homebuilding further fuels demand for rental properties across the entire city.

 Economic Indicators Affecting the Market: